Vyral/base-template/_posts/2019-06-13-how-can-buying-a-home-right-now-benefit-you.md

 If you have a lot of money saved up—say, $100,000—another good idea would be to put half of it toward buying a personal home and the other half toward buying an investment home.
 If you buy another $200,000 property for your investment home at a 30-year fixed mortgage and then rent it out, someone else pays off that mortgage.
 At the end of 30 years, even if the home’s equity appreciates at a yearly rate below the worst-case scenario—$5,000—you’ll have gained $150,000.
 All told, your net gain would be $350,000 if you sold the home.

-Of course you’ll have expenses you’ll need to cover over the years, but even if those expenses reach upwards of $100,000, \*\*you’ll still have a $250,000 piece of change to retire on. \*\*
+Of course you’ll have expenses you’ll need to cover over the years, but even if those expenses reach upwards of $100,000, **you’ll still have a $250,000 piece of change to retire on.&nbsp;**

 Whether you want to buy a personal home or an investment home, I’d love to help you, so don’t hesitate to give me a call or send me an email so we can get started.